-Making gluten free banana muffins is a great way to use up overripe bananas.
-This recipe is easy to make and results in fluffy muffins that don’t taste gluten free.
+Making gluten-free banana muffins is a great way to use up overripe bananas.
+This recipe is easy to make and results in fluffy muffins that are so good, they don’t taste gluten free.

 - 3 large ripe bananas